Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Trans-related SO-OCD.
 Some trans clients develop obsessions about their orientation post-transition, particularly when their orientation labels shift in their new gender presentation.
 Some cis clients develop obsessions about whether their attraction to trans people of various configurations means something about their orientation.
 The obsessional content is sometimes legitimate questioning, sometimes pure OCD; differential matters.

 Specific-attraction SO-OCD.
-Clients can develop obsessions about specific attraction patterns — whether they are attracted to a particular friend, a celebrity, a stranger they encountered — that fold into broader orientation doubt.
+Clients can develop obsessions about specific attraction patterns, whether they are attracted to a particular friend, a celebrity, or a stranger they encountered, that fold into broader orientation doubt.
 The specific obsession runs the same loop as the general one.

 SO-OCD that overlaps with POCD or other taboo subtypes.
-Some clients experience SO-OCD that involves additional taboo dimensions — same-sex attraction obsessions about minors, family members, or other categories that compound the distress.
-These presentations require careful clinical handling and are often where SO-OCD meets the territory of POCD, with both running simultaneously.
+Some clients experience SO-OCD that involves additional taboo dimensions, such as same-sex attraction, obsessions about minors, family members, or other categories that compound the distress.
+These presentations require careful clinical management and often overlap with the territory of POCD, with both occurring simultaneously.

 Why This Feels So Real (And Why That Feeling Is the Disorder)